Anamikaaaaaaaa/Face-recognition/README.md

 📸 Building real-time facial recognition systems with deep learning
 🔐 Passionate about security tech and smart automation

+**I HAVE RESEARCH PAPER AND BLACK BOOK REPORT ON THIS PROJECT.
+IF YOU WANT MORE DETAILED PROJECT THEN CONTACT ME.**

 🔧 Tech Stack & Tools